A probable female, a probable child: Civilian casualties, remote monitoring, and recognition work in the air war against ISIS

 “You cannot see through rubble,” said Greg Bagwell, an erstwhile Royal Air Force Commander, when asked if the British military was doing everything possible to detect civilian harm in Iraq and Syria.
 (Drone Wars UK 2018)

 Responding to Bagwell, I question if the claim “you cannot see through rubble,” can be unsettled by local and situated knowledge.
-In other words, where are you?
-Who or what is under the rubble?
-And, ultimately, who or what are you ‘looking’ for?
+Where are you?
+Who are you ‘looking’ for?
 The last question hints that what is at stake is perhaps not ‘seeing’ but “mis/seeing”, that is to say, recognising.
 (Sharpe 2016)

 The chapter is an inquiry into how the digital record of the war against the so-called Islamic State (IS) in the Middle East has been instrumentalised (cached, catalogued and annotated) by activists in Europe to counter official counts of no or low civilian harm.
 What possibilities might these emergent archi-activist practices offer?